yaurora/cups-google-airprint/README.md

 ## Deploy with Docker
 **Special notes for Synology users:**
 Since synology has it's own implementation of CUPS, and it starts automatically with OS boot.
-It's necessary to disable it berfore we get started.
+It's necessary to disable it berfore we get started or you can try other port other than 631 to avoid port conflicts.
 Plus, system level "Bonjour Service discovery --> Printer sharing via Bonjour" must be enabled.

 To stop CUPS:
 ```shell